-Doctoral Programme in Applied Linguistics: Managing Languages, Arguments and Narratives in the Datafied Society
+Doctoral Programme in Applied Linguistics: Managing Languages, Arguments and Narratives in the Datafied Society (LAND)

 The ZHAW School of Applied Linguistics and the USI Faculty of Communication, Culture and Society are pleased to offer a second edition of our collaborative doctoral programme in Applied Linguistics.
 The programme focuses on languages, argumentation and narratives.